Computer Science, PhD

 Admission Requirements

-1. Persons seeking admission to the GSCS program should first contact the program to identify a faculty member willing to serve as their graduate advisor.
+1. Persons seeking admission to the COSC program should first contact the program to identify a faculty member willing to serve as their graduate advisor.
 Applicants will not be admitted to the program without a graduate faculty advisor.

-2. In addition to meeting all University requirements, students seeking admission to the graduate degree program in Geospatial Computer Science must submit the following to the Office of Recruitment and Admissions:
+2. In addition to meeting all University requirements, students seeking admission to the graduate degree program in Computer Science must submit the following to the Office of Recruitment and Admissions:

 • An application and application fee,